Frequently asked questions

 Product

 ClickStream is first-party by default.
-Every event your visitor generates is sent to your own domain (t.yourdomain.com), stored under per-tenant encryption keys in your Cloudflare tenancy, and surfaced to you through a dashboard you own.
-Google Analytics is third-party: events flow through Google's domains, land in Google's warehouse, and show up in a dashboard Google operates.
+Every event your visitor generates is sent to your own tracking domain (t.yourdomain.com), isolated by tenant-scoped keys in ClickStream's Cloudflare account, and surfaced in the dashboard.
+With third-party analytics, events flow through the vendor's domains and storage path.
 Concrete differences:

 Do I need a CMP / consent banner?